Day Trips from Asheville

 Distance from Asheville: 26 miles south, about 30 minutes by car

-Population: 17,000 in Hendersonville and Flat Rock, 109,000 in Henderson County
+Population: 18,500 in Hendersonville and Flat Rock, 119,000 in Henderson County

-Tourism Information: Visitors Information Center, Historic Hendersonville, 201 S. Main St., Hendersonville, 828-693-9708 or 800-828-4244, www.historichendersonville.org
+Visitor Information: Visitors Information Center, Historic Hendersonville, 201 S. Main St., Hendersonville, 800-828-4244, www.historichendersonville.org

-Hendersonville and Flat Rock have attracted visitors from the South Carolina Lowcountry and elsewhere in the South for more than a century.
-More recently, Henderson County has become a retirement destination, and the mayor of Hendersonville proclaimed it “the Friendliest City for Retirees in America.”
-Population growth in Henderson County is the fastest in the four-county Asheville metro area, increasing by more than 18% between national censuses in 2000 and 2010, a rate of growth that’s about twice the national average.
-From 1970 to today, Henderson County’s population jumped from 52,000 to almost 116,000.
+Hendersonville and Flat Rock have attracted visitors from the South Carolina Low-country and elsewhere in the South for more than a century.
+More recently, Henderson County has become a retirement destination, and the mayor of Hendersonville pro-claimed it “the Friendliest City for Retirees in America.”

-Carl Sandburg was already famous for his poetry when in 1945 he moved to Connemara, a 264-acre farm in Flat Rock near Hendersonville.
-There he lived with his wife Paula Steichen Sandburg, brother of the photographer Edward Steichen, until his death in 1967.
-The Carl Sandburg Home National Historic Site (81 Carl Sandburg Lane, Flat Rock, 828-693-4178, www.nps.gov/carl/index.htm) is the first national park site devoted to a poet.
+Carl Sandburg Home National Historic Site (81 Carl Sandburg Lane, Flat Rock, 828-693-4178, www.nps.gov/carl/index.htm) is the first national park site devoted to a poet.
 The house, a white one-and-a-half story on a raised basement with Greek Revival columns on the front porch, was built around 1839 as a summer cottage by a South Carolina railroad magnate.
 It sits on a knoll above a small lake.
 On the National Park Service guided tour, you’ll see the Sandburg house much as it was in the 1960s, as if the family had stepped out for a walk.
 At the barn and outbuildings you’ll see descendants of Paula Steichen Sandburg’s herd of dairy goats.
 The farm has some 5 miles of hiking trails.
-Admission to the farms and grounds is free; a guided tour of the house $5 adults, $3 seniors, children 15 and under free.
+Admission to the farms and grounds is free; a guided tour of the house has been $5 adults, $3 seniors, children 15 and under free, but tours currently are free, as they are weekends only now due to an access issue with the lake dam drainage.
+See more information on the Carl Sandburg Home in the Literary section.

-The State Theatre of North Carolina is Flat Rock Playhouse (2661 Greenville Hwy., Flat Rock, 828-693-0731, www.flatrockplayhouse.org), located across the road from the Carl Sandburg site.
 Its original Main Stage, a barn-like (but now air-conditioned and comfortable) theatre in Flat Rock, dates to 1952.
-Flat Rock puts on around 15 productions a year in Flat Rock and additional ones in Hendersonville, all highly professional and featuring many Equity actors and often elaborate sets.
-Many of the Main Stage productions are musicals or comedies, appealing to an older audience.
+Flat Rock puts on around a dozen productions a year in Flat Rock, all highly professional and featuring many Equity actors and often elaborate sets.
+Many of the productions are musicals or comedies, appealing to an older audience.
 The theatre also operates a college apprentice and intern residence program in the summer and fall.

-Hendersonville doesn’t have the quantity or quality of restaurants of Asheville, but it has several good dining choices.
+Hendersonville doesn’t have the quantity or quality of restaurants of Asheville, but it has several good dining choices:

 Another good upscale choice is Brandy’s on Main (111 S. Main St., Henderson-ville, 828-513-1240, www.brandysonmain.net).
-It’s best known for its aged steaks ($25-$35), but it also has seafood and other dishes.
+It’s best known for its aged steaks ($28-$42 a la carte), but it also has seafood and other dishes.
 There’s a piano player, warm lighting and art on the walls.
+Closed Sunday, Monday and Wednesday.

 Hot Springs